Derek Trail

-Derek Trail (born in Leith, 2 January 1946) is a Scottish former professional footballer.
+Derek Trail (born 2 January 1946 in Leith) is a Scottish former professional footballer.
 He started his career at Tynecastle Athletic before signing for Rangers for whom he made 4 first-team appearances between 1963 and 1966.
 Later clubs included Falkirk, Workington and Hartlepool United.
 After a spell in Australia with Sutherland he returned to Scotland where he ended his career with first Meadowbank Thistle and then Alloa Athletic.